encomp/codenext_emojify/README.md

 A computer vision [pipeline](https://www.youtube.com/watch?v=64hFcqhnNow&feature=emb_logo) defines a series of steps that most computer vision applications will go through.
-In general it starts off by acquiring images and meta data, then processing that meta data, performing some analysis and recognition of patterns steps, then finally performing an action.
+In general it starts off by acquiring images and meta data (labels), then processing that meta data, performing some analysis and recognition of patterns steps, then finally performing an action.